Goldman mortgage deal with federal agency could reach $1.25 billion - source

 The Wall Street Journal first reported the settlement talks.

 The FHFA has recovered $16.1 billion in agreements with other banks.
-Goldman is among four banks still facing FHFA mortgage-related lawsuits, along with HSBC Holdings PLC, Nomura Holdings Inc and Royal Bank of Scotland Group PLC.
+Goldman is among four banks still facing FHFA mortgage-related lawsuits, along with HSBC Holdings PLC (HSBA.L), Nomura Holdings Inc (8604.T) and Royal Bank of Scotland Group PLC (RBS.L).

 The renewed bid to dismiss the lawsuits based on timeliness issues stemmed from a June ruling from the U.S. Supreme Court.
 The court ruled in an environmental case that a federal law did not preempt a state-law statute that placed time limits on bringing a lawsuit that applied even if a plaintiff did not know it had a claim.